dashu233/ShapeInfo_pruning/readme.md

 Structual Margin Pruning

-WARN: this method is relay on BN layer, if the model use LN or other normalization layer, this method may not work
+WARN: this method is rely on BN layer, if the model use LN or other normalization layer, this method may not work

 To Run Experiment, use the following code